 A sound wave from the front could cause the mic diaphragm to move backward and then frontward.
 That same exact sound wave would cause the diaphragm to move frontward and then backward if it was coming from behind.

-Therefore, bidirectional microphones have positive polarity in the front and negative polarity in back, even though their diaphragms are equally sensitive to the amplitude of sound waves.
+Therefore, bidirectional microphones have positive polarity in the front and negative polarity in the back, even though their diaphragms are equally sensitive to the amplitude of sound waves.

 Unidirectional mics may or may not have opposite polarities.
 Cardioid, for example, has only one polarity for sound waves though it has a null point in the back.
 The rear lobes of sensitivity in highly directional microphone polar pattern are opposite polarity to their front lobes.